 - displays chronic, extreme and pervasive behaviours, which require close and constant adult supervision, high levels of structure, and other intensive support services in order to function in an educational setting.
 The behaviours significantly interfere with both the learning and safety of the student and other students.
-For example, the student could be dangerously aggressive and destructive (to self and/or others), violent, extremely compulsive, withdrawn, delusional, paranoid; and - has a diagnosis such as: conduct disorder, schizophrenia, bipolar disorder, obsessive/compulsive disorders, severe chronic depressive disorder, trauma and stressor-related disorders, feeding and/or eating disorders and may display self-stimulation or self-injurious behaviour.
-In the most extreme and pervasive instances, severe oppositional defiant disorder may be included under this code.
+For example, the student could be dangerously aggressive and destructive (to self and/or others), violent, extremely compulsive, withdrawn, delusional, paranoid; and - has a diagnosis such as: conduct disorder, schizophrenia, bipolar disorder, obsessive/compulsive disorders, severe chronic depressive disorder, trauma and stressor-related disorders, feeding and/or eating disorders, and may display self-stimulation or self-injurious behaviour.
+In the most extreme and pervasive instances, severe oppositional defiant disorder may be included under this code2.

-A clinical diagnosis of a severe emotional/behavioural disorder by a psychiatrist, registered psychologist or a developmental pediatrician is required, in addition to extensive documentation by school authorities on the nature, frequency and severity of the disorder.
+A clinical diagnosis of a severe emotional/behavioural disorder by a psychiatrist, registered psychologist, or a developmental pediatrician is required, in addition to extensive documentation by school authorities on the nature, frequency and severity of the disorder.
 The effects of the disability on the student's functioning in an education setting should be described.
 An ongoing treatment plan/behaviour plan should be available and efforts should be made to ensure that the student has access to appropriate mental health and therapeutic services.

-A clinical diagnosis of a severe emotional/behavioural disorder is not necessarily sufficient to qualify under this category.
-Some diagnoses with behavioural components that are not sufficient to qualify are: attention deficit/hyperactivity disorder (ADHD), attention deficit disorder (ADD).
+Note: A clinical diagnosis of a severe emotional/behavioural disorder is not necessarily sufficient to qualify under this category.

-Note: Students diagnosed with fetal alcohol spectrum disorder (FASD), in the most severe cases, should be reported under Code 44 rather than Code 42.
+- attention deficit/hyperactivity disorder (ADHD) or attention deficit disorder (ADD) is a diagnoses with behavioural components that are not sufficient to qualify. - Students diagnosed with fetal alcohol spectrum disorder (FASD), in the most severe cases, should be reported under Code 44 rather than Code 42.